Basic Rules of Thumb for a Happy Retirement

 Hopefully, you had a formalized estate plan long before you retired.
 But nothing feels more “doom and gloom” than giving these documents attention.

-But if you haven’t updated your estate plan in a number of years, it’s going to need more attention than when you were younger.
+But if you haven’t updated your estate plan in several years, it’s going to need more attention than when you were younger.

-Your body wasn’t made to sit for long periods of time.
+Your body wasn’t made to sit for long periods.
 Part of staying healthy is exercise.
-Nobody is asking you to run a marathon (although it’s not unheard of) but a good walk most days will likely reduce the amount you spend on healthcare and increase the quality of life in your retirement years.
+Nobody is asking you to run a marathon—although it’s not unheard of—a good walk most days will likely reduce the amount you spend on healthcare and increase the quality of life in your retirement years.

 Your brain is no different.
 It was made to learn, so keep feeding it information.
 That could include traveling to new places, meeting interesting people, reading books, or taking a college course.
 Neuroscientists believe that constantly engaging your brain can help fend off diseases associated with dementia.